Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-Finally, in all the cases with $L \ge 3$ (and $L=2$ with Wi-Fi 4), the total latency $t$ is comparable to the case ($L=5$) where all the computation is expected to be placed on a single node.
-It is crucial to point out the importance of this result, because distributing the CNNs processing on various IoT nodes with a negligible increment in latency $t$ will allow to define a pipeline in processing a sequence of images.
-Indeed, when a node has carried out its computation about an image or on one its intermediate representation (i.e., it has completed the processing of CNN layers is designed to), and sent the computed representation to the subsequent node, it is ready to operate on the next image, as in microprocessor pipelines.
-Hence, the throughput of CNN processing can be significantly increased by processing images in pipeline, thus without waiting for the final classification.
-The bottleneck then becomes the IoT unit responsible for the highest processing time.
+Finally, in all cases with $L \ge 2$ ($L>2$ with \textit{Wi-Fi HaLow}) the total latency $t$ is comparable to the case ($L=5$), as in Single-CNN configuration (Section~\ref{subsct:resultssinglecnn}).
+It is crucial to point out the importance of this result because distributing the CNN processing on various IoT units with a negligible increment in latency $t$ will allow defining a pipeline in processing sequence of images.
+Indeed, when a unit has carried out the processing of CNN layers is designed to and sent the computed representation to the subsequent node, it is ready to operate on the next image, as in processor pipelines.
+Hence, the throughput of CNN processing can be significantly increased by processing images in a pipeline, with bottleneck the IoT unit responsible for the highest processing time.